ckuhl/ckuhl.com/flatpages/respectful-tracking.md

       - "flask"
 ...

-As a university student in a co-op program, at most times I either working at a job, or preparing to start applying to the next one.
+As a university student in a co-op program, I am either working a co-op job, or preparing to start applying to the next one.
 Sometimes both at the same time.
 I have been working on this site to provide a portfolio of some of my past projects, and of my writing.
 However I faced a problem.
 How would I know if my site was actually capturing users or not?
 Of course I could use Google Analytics, however I didn't like the idea of trusting any third party to do something against their own interest.
 In this case, an advertising company promising not to track third parties.

 Goal: Implement server-side responses to [Do Not